getjoystick/joystick-unity/README.md

 ```
 ## Use Examples

-Example of deserialize Json Data which contains hyphen
+Here is an example of how to deserialize JSON data that includes hyphens.
 ```C#
 using System.Collections.Generic;
 using JoystickRemoteConfig;